melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 # Test script

-To see that script does what you want simple run [`strun`](https://metacpan.org/pod/Outthentic#Story-runner) inside project root directory:
+To see that script does what you want simply run [`strun`](https://metacpan.org/pod/Outthentic#Story-runner) inside project root directory:

 ```
 $ carton # install dependencies